 Business description

 The function is used to create subfield2 in 50F when MXAddressLine is structured and contains lines starting with “2/” or “3/” coming from previous MT 50F or original MX with structured postal address translated to MT.
-Depending on the room left, if LEI is present then the Name length is limited to 35 char else Name length is limited to 70 char.
-If there is no LEI, and 2 lines left (eg., no StreetName line) and birth date and birth place information is present, they will be translated.
-Other type of information from PrivateIdentification/Other or OrganistionIdentification/Other will be ignored in subfield 2.
+Depending on the room left, if LEI is present then the Name length is limited to 33 char else Name length is limited to 66 char.
+Then if there are still 2 lines left, it is checked if birth date and birth place information can be translated.
+As PrivateIdentification and OrganisationId are exclusive, LEI and PrivateId are exclusive.

+Then If PrivateIdentification/Other is present, it is checked if line “6/” can be built, then if line “7/” can be built

+If there is 1 line left and no account present, it is checked whether FATF Identification needs to be continued with number “8/”.

+OrganistionIdentification/Other will be ignored in subfield 2.

 Format

-MX_To_MTFATFNameAndAddress2(MXParty,; MTNameAndAddress)
+MX_To_MTFATFNameAndAddress2(MXParty,MXPartyAccount; MTNameAndAddress)

 Input

 MXParty: the entire structure of the MXParty typed PartyIdentification135.

+MXPartyAccount : the entire structure of the MXPartyAccount typed cashAccount38

 Output